 Field Description stats Enables/disables the collection of statistics.
 Collected statistics can be found in /proc/fs/ldiskfs2/ <dev>/mb_history.</dev> max_to_scan Maximum number of free chunks that mballoc finds before a final decision to avoid livelock. min_to_scan Minimum number of free chunks that mballoc finds before a final decision.
-This is useful for a very small request, to resist fragmentation of big free chunks. order2_req For requests equal to 2^N (where N >= order2_req), a very fast search via buddy structures is used. small_req large_req All requests are divided into 3 categories: < small_req (packed together to form large, aggregated requests) < large_req (allocated mostly in linearly) > large_req (very large requests so the arm seek does not matter) The idea is that we try to pack small requests to form large requests, and then place all large requests (including compound from the small ones) close to one another, causing as few arm seeks as possible. prealloc_table The amount of space to preallocate depends on the current file size.
+This is useful for a very small request, to resist fragmentation of big free chunks. order2_req For requests equal to 2^N (where $N \ge 0$ order2_req), a very fast search via buddy structures is used. small_req large_req All requests are divided into 3 categories: < small_req (packed together to form large, aggregated requests) < large_req (allocated mostly in linearly) > large_req (very large requests so the arm seek does not matter) The idea is that we try to pack small requests to form large requests, and then place all large requests (including compound from the small ones) close to one another, causing as few arm seeks as possible. prealloc_table The amount of space to preallocate depends on the current file size.
 The idea is that for small files we do not need 1 MB preallocations and for large files, 1 MB preallocations are not large enough; it is better to preallocate 4 MB. group_prealloc The amount of space preallocated for small requests to be grouped.

-21.2.9 Locking
+21.2.11 Locking

-/proc/fs/lustre/ldlm/ldlm/namespaces/<OSC name | MDCname>/lru\size
+/proc/fs/lustre/ldlm/ldlm/namespaces/<OSC name | MDCname>/lru_size

-The lru\size parameter is used to control the number of client-side locks in an LRU queue.
+The lru_size parameter is used to control the number of client-side locks in an LRU queue.
 LRU size is dynamic, based on load.
 This optimizes the number of locks available to nodes that have different workloads (e.g., login/build nodes vs. compute nodes vs. backup nodes).

 The total number of locks available is a function of the server's RAM.
-The maximum is 50 locks/1 MB of RAM.
+The default limit is 50 locks/1 MB of RAM.
 If there is too much memory pressure, then the LRU size is shrunk.
-The number of locks on the server is limited to {number of OST/MDT on node} \ {number of clients} \ {client lru\size}.
+The number of locks on the server is limited to {number of OST/MDT on node} {number of clients} {client lru_size}.

-- To enable automatic LRU sizing, set the lru\size parameter to 0.
-In this case, the lru\size parameter shows the current number of locks being used on the export.
-(In Lustre 1.6.5.1 and later, LRU sizing is enabled by default.) - To specify a maximum number of locks, set the lru\size parameter to a value > 0 (former numbers are okay, 100 \ CPU\NR).
+- To enable automatic LRU sizing, set the lru_size parameter to 0.
+In this case, the lru_size parameter shows the current number of locks being used on the export.
+(In Lustre 1.6.5.1 and later, LRU sizing is enabled, by default.) - To specify a maximum number of locks, set the lru_size parameter to a value > 0 (former numbers are okay, 100 CPU_NR).
 We recommend that you only increase the LRU size on a few login nodes where users access the file system interactively.

-To clear the LRU on a single client, and as a result flush client cache, without changing the lru\size value:
+To clear the LRU on a single client, and as a result flush client cache, without changing the lru_size value:

-\$ lctl set\param ldlm.namespaces.<osc\name|mdc\name>.lru\size=clear
+'''

+$ lctl set_param ldlm.namespaces.<osc_name|mdc_name>.lru_size=clear

+'''